autobrr/autobrr.com/docs/configuration/irc.md

 Once that is out of the way and you have connected to the server, you can start talking to NickServ to register your nick.

-1. Register your main nick: `/msg NickServ REGISTER "password" "e-mail"` without the quotes.
+1. Register your main nick: `/msg NickServ REGISTER "password" "e-mail"` without the quotes

 Once that is done it's time to make your grouped nick that you will use with autobrr.

 2. Do `/nick "site-username|autodl"` without the quotes to change to the nick you want to use with autobrr
-3. Tell NickServ to group your nicks: `/msg NickServ GROUP "site-username" "password"` without the quotes.
+3. Tell NickServ to group your nicks: `/msg NickServ GROUP "site-username" "password"` without the quotes
 4. Change back to site-username: `/nick site-username`

 You have now successfully grouped your nicks and can safely connect autobrr to the irc network with `site-username|autodl` and still connect your `site-username` to your irc-client of choice if you want.

 ## Setup

-The initial setup of irc networks and channels are done during the setup of indexers.
+The initial setup of irc networks and channels are done during the setup of [indexers](../configuration/indexers.md).
 If you need to edit something, you can do it here after.

 If you for some reason need to setup a network you can do that in the `settings/irc` tab.